-- To measure how carbon sequestration can be optimised alongside other ecosystem services in existing woodlands and shrub-dominated habitats. - Extend the Friendly Wood complex to incorporate existing 'A' and 'D' beds, and develop this landscape as a complex of novel habitats with opportunities for accessions, research and education.
+- Develop strategies to manage mature forestry plantings so that carbon sequestration can be optimised alongside other ecosystem services in existing woodlands and shrub-dominated habitats. - Extend Friendly Wood to incorporate existing 'A' and 'D' beds, and develop this landscape as a complex of novel habitats. - Design pathways, spaces for gathering and sight-lines to create opportunities for accessions, exploration, research and education.

-- Use functional phytosociolocial framework to characterise existing plant associations. - Assess existing carbon sequestration and ecosystem services, and record change in response to habitat curation. - Remove plants where necessary to create space for new accessions, including Sentinel Species. - Revise path network, seating and views for visitor enjoyment, along with associated interpretation.
+- Use functional phytosociological framework to characterise existing plant associations. - Assess existing carbon sequestration and ecosystem services, and record change in response to habitat curation. - Remove plants where necessary to create space for new accessions, including Sentinel Species. - Revise path network, seating and views for visitor enjoyment, along with associated interpretation.